SerenityOS/serenity/Base/usr/share/man/man5/Shell.md

 Concatenates all the given expressions as lists, and evaluates to a list.

 - ${regex\_replace _pattern_ _replacement-template_ _string_}
-Replaces all occurences of the regular expression _pattern_ in the given _string_, using the given _replacement-template_.
+Replaces all occurrences of the regular expression _pattern_ in the given _string_, using the given _replacement-template_.
 Capture groups in _pattern_ can be referred to as `\<group_number>` in the _replacement template_, for example, to reference capture group 1, use `\1`.

 ##### Evaluate expression